kennycason/kengine/DOCUMENTATION.md

 #### useMemo

 useMemo is a utility function for caching expensive computations based on dependencies.
 It ensures that a computed value is only recalculated when one of its dependencies changes.
-This function is inspired by React’s useMemo hook, but tailored for Kotlin Native and integrated with Kengine’s State.

 ```kotlin
 val count = useState(0)